hindu-comm/mail_stream_advaita-l/2017/12/UNCHECKED_Re_Re_Re_s/90__V_Subrahmanian.md

 >> That is the view of Advaitins.
 The fall of this jnani's physical body
 >> alone will end the prarabdha bhoga.
 >>
->> ​Yes.
+>> Yes.
 Nor am I disputing it.
 But in my understanding, such "bhoga" in
->> respect of jnanis includes ​"happening" without being "aware" of the same.
+>> respect of jnanis includes "happening" without being "aware" of the same.
 >> Such is the case in respect of Jivanmuktas.
 >>
 >